Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 The government quotes a handful of examples of how a self-employed person might be adversely affected sufficiently that they can claim the SEISS grants.

 You might be self-isolating after suspecting you have the virus, or sick because you’ve caught it.
-You may have caring responsibilities because of the virus outbreak, or be shielding.
+You may have caring responsibilities because of the virus outbreak.

 Alternatively, you might be raring to work as usual, but find yourself unable to because you have no customers or clients because of the coronavirus outbreak.